inlab-geo/espresso/utils/new_contribution/_template/README.md

 ## How to test your code

-> **Note that you cannot test your code directly inside your example subfolder**, due to
+> **Note that you cannot test your code directly inside your example subfolder**, if you
-> the relative import inside the contribution file.
+> have any relative import inside the contribution file.
 Check the following for details.

-***In order to test your code***, use `contrib` as your working directory and import your contribution in the following ways.
+***In order to test your code in that case***, use `contrib` as your working directory and import your contribution in the following ways.

 (Python interactive mode)
 ```python